How To Do Keyword Research For SEO: The Complete Training Guide

 We’ve already mentioned how to find keywords, but here’s a reminder that if you’re still struggling, there are plenty of tools to help you find great long tail keywords:

 - SEMrush: Helpful because it shows you the long-tail keywords your competitors are using.
 It also displays keyword trends over time, showing you how search volumes are changing; useful for SEO keyword research.

 - Google Ads Keyword Planner: Useful because it offers the Discover new keywords feature discussed above.
 The SEO keyword generator also lets you filter keywords by region, language and industry specific niches.
 (So, for yoga, you can filter keywords by “style” of yoga automatically).

 - Keywords Everywhere: Handy because it’s a browser extension that provides long tail keywords every time you make a search in Chrome or Safari.
 Suggestions show up widgets to the side of the search window.

 Once you have a long list of potential keywords, the next step in our how to do keyword research guide is to analyse each one to ensure that they can perform.

-How do you analyse keywords, we hear you ask?
+How do you carry out a keyword analysis, we hear you ask?

 You can use metrics and data to analyse your keywords.
 By checking the data, you’ll know whether you should be targeting these specific keywords or not.